07th-mod/higurashi-patch-compiler/readme.md

 $ composer install
 ```

 The compiler needs the game files as well and a mysql database.
 Copy `config/local.example.yml` to `config/local.yml` and edit the paths and database connection settings.
+Then use `data/database.sql` to initialize the database.

 ## Compiling a patch